 Perform preventive maintenance on your HAMILTON-C3 according to the schedule shown in Table 11-2.
 You can view the hours of ventilator operation in the System -> Info window.
 The following subsections provide details for some of these preventive maintenance procedures.
 Interval Part/accessory Procedure Between patients and according to hospital policy Breathing circuit (including mask, inspiratory filter, flow sensor, nebulizer jar, exha- lation valve cover and membrane) Replace with sterilized or new single- patient use parts.
 Run the tightness test and the appropriate calibration (Chapter 3).
 Entire ventilator Run the preoperational checks (Section 3.2).
 Every 2 days or according to hospital policy Breathing circuit Empty any water from breathing tubes or water traps.
 Inspect parts for damage.
 Replace as nec- essary.
-Every month (or more often, if required) it cross-contamination through the fan filter, ce at the prescribed interval.
+Every month (or more often, if required) WARNING To reduce the risk of patient cross-contamination through the fan filter, always perform maintenance at the prescribed interval.
 Fan filter (rear panel) Check for dust and lint.
 If needed, clean or replace.
-Every 6 months Batteries Recharge batteries by plugging the ventila tor into a primary power source for at least 4 hours.
-Yearly or every 5000 hours, which- Oxygen cell Replace if depleted. ever comes first, or as necessary ns are approximate.
+Every 6 months Batteries Recharge batteries by plugging the ventila- tor into a primary power source for at least 4 hours.
+Yearly or every Oxygen cell Replace if depleted.
+5000 hours, which- ever comes first, or as necessary NOTICE Oxygen cell life specification depends on operating envir or higher oxygen concentra ns are approximate.
 The actual cell life ronment.
-Operation at higher temperatures ations shortens cell life.
+Operation at higher temperatures itions shortens cell life.
 Air intake HEPA filter Replace.
 Ventilator Perform service-related preventive mainte- nance.
 1 CO2 sensor If the CO2 option is installed, have a CO2 accuracy check performed.
 Dynamic lifetime sur- veillance Typically 8 years Blower Replace if indicated.
 1